lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 structure that may be used to carry key attestation statements, signatures and related data.

+A CSR may contain one or more attestations, for example a key attestation asserting the storage properties of the private key as well as a platform attestation asserting the firmware version and other general properties of the device, or multiple key attestations signed by certificate chains on different cryptographic algorithms.

 With these attributes, an RA or CA has additional information about whether to issuer a certificate and what information to populate into the certificate.
 The scope of this document is, however,